ChrisPachulski/my_site/content/blog/Pet-Shop-Monitoring-With-R.md

 ### Breeder Vetting and GPT Integration

 One of the most important aspects of my system is the breeder vetting process.
-I've discovered that not all breeders are created equal, and it's crucial to investigate their backgrounds:
+I've discovered that not all breeders are created equal, and it's crucial to investigate their backgrounds.
+The breeder analysis is implemented in [cleaning.R](https://github.com/ChrisPachulski/the-pet-shop-easton/blob/main/R/cleaning.R):

 ```r
 breeder_ids = extract_breeder_ids(parsed_puppy_data)